abd-ashraf/noca-articles-demo/backend/Noca.Articles.Api/readme.md

 - **IArticleService.cs**: Interface abstraction for the service.
 - **ArticleService.cs**: Provides CRUD operations.

+## Validation
+Using **FluentValidation** for Minimal APIs:
+- Validators live in `Validators/*Validator.cs` and are registered via DI in Program.cs
+- Using ValidationHelper to enforce rules on incoming DTOs

 ## These are stubs only.
 In later commits we will:
-- Introduce an in-memory store with seeded data
 - Implement filtering, sorting, pagination
-- Add validation and persistence (optional EF Core + SQLite)
+- Add persistence (optional EF Core + SQLite)